k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h4><strong><a href="/articles/26_fabric_security/07_user_IAM_overview.md">SP</a></strong></h4>
 </td>
 <td width="516">
-<p>Service Provider, an actor at modern authentication and authorization platforms, which is an application or resource that is protected and requires authentication and authorization of any principal wishing to access it.
-Fabric acts as an SP when using etxneral authenticators.</p>
+<p>Service Provider: This is an actor in modern authentication and authorization platforms.
+The SP is an application or resource that is protected and requires authentication and authorization of any principal wishing to access it.
+Fabric acts as an SP when using external authenticators.</p>
 </td>
 </tr>
 <tr>